supadupa/wordpress-instagram-shop/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Instagram Shop by Snapppt, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Shoppable galleries for Instagram by Snapppt, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type “Snapppt” and click Search Plugins.
-Once you've found our Instagram Shop plugin you can view details about it such as the point release, rating and description.
+Once you've found our Shoppable galleries for Instagram by Snapppt plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

-The manual installation method involves downloading our Instagram Shop plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our Shoppable galleries for Instagram by Snapppt plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =